axelvaldez/radical-companies/_posts/children-stories/the-itsums-story/2024-09-01-the-itsums-story-01.markdown

 <h1>Decentralization & Transparency</h1>
  <p>Decentralization had been around for a while, always teaching alternatives to Itsums that always wanted somebody to tell what to do.</p>
- <p>Tnasparenvy weas hard to see, but when Decentralization met Tansparency he knew they were compas</p>
+ <p>Transparenvy was hard to see, but when Decentralization met Tansparency they knew they were compas</p>
  <p></p>
  <p></p>